 What’s the best way to learn to needle felt?

-Really the best way is to just have a go!
+The best way is to just have a go!
 As with wet felt making you will find what methods and techniques work best for you.
 The basic principle is simple - by jabbing the barbed felting needle through your wool it gradually felts together by pulling fibres from below back up through the fibres on top.
-You will be making simple patterns and beads in no time but to make more complex items will take a lot of practice and learning from experience.
+You will be making simple patterns and beads in no time.

 Do I have to use a base material?

-No, you can needle felt wool into any shape you want just by needling it on top of a dense foam pad or special needle felting brush or polystyrene pad.
-Corsages could be made this way – or decorations to attach to handbags etc.
+No, you can needle felt wool into any shape you want just by needling it on top of a dense foam pad or special needle felting brush.

 How do I know which needle to use?